-- To provide a continuing series of practical experiences, adapted to students' levels of expertise, which provide opportunities for application of principles, knowledge and skills previously acquired in classes and clinical practicum. - To learn how to assume professional roles in clinical settings while becoming accustomed to a variety of organization structures, working relationships, and job expectations. - To develop a professional identity as a speech-language pathologist. - To gain experiences in the role of a team member when working with other professionals and families in the treatment process.
+- Provide a continuing series of practical experiences, adapted to students' levels of expertise, which provide opportunities for application of principles, knowledge and skills previously acquired in classes and clinical practicum. - Learn how to assume professional roles in clinical settings while becoming accustomed to a variety of organization structures, working relationships, and job expectations. - Develop a professional identity as a speech-language pathologist. - Gain experiences in the role of a team member when working with other professionals and families in the treatment process.